fomeboy/agency/README.md

 *created at agency level by the method createAgent(id, expr)*

-- setFunction(f)
+- setFunction(function (o) { var agRes = o.getValueOfAgent('id'); })

-  *sets the code to be executed by the agent wrapped in a function f; by default, the first parameter of the defined function f receives an object that allows the agent to get the result of any of its dependency agents; if a callback function is defined the agent it will receive an error object if the agent function execution fails or the value returned by the agent function (see usage case #4)*
+  *sets the code to be executed by the agent wrapped in a function; by default, the first parameter of the defined function receives an object o that allows the agent to get the result of any of its dependency agents; if a callback function is defined the agent it will receive an error object if the agent function execution fails or the value returned by the agent function (see usage case #4)*

+- setFunction(function () {})
+  *optional call if there is no need for inter agent communication; code to run is simply wrapped in a function*

 - setCallback()